adamsilver/fdpb/03-book-a-flight.md

 3. be operable with the keyboard
 4. work with assistive devices

+#### The Basic Mark-up

+To satisfy the first rule we need to make sure the interface works in the absence of JavaScript.
+This means choosing a native form control that browsers provide for free.
+Having already discussed the native options earlier we know that in this case:

-To satisfy the first rule we need to choose a native form control to fall back to.
-There are too many options to use radio buttons, and a search box requires a round-trip to the server and may lead to zero results.
-That leaves us with a select box.
+- there are too many options for radio buttons
+- a search box requires an unnecessary round-trip to the server and can lead to zero results
+- the datalist is buggy

+This leaves us with a select box.

 ```HTML
 <div class="field">